noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 ## Advanced

-Unless you're well into the depth of gate optimisation, this advanced section can be ignored.
+Unless you're well into the depth of gate optimization, this advanced section can be ignored.

 ### Combine arithmetic operations